Research & Publications †

 Abnormal heart rhythms, arrhythmogenic right ventricular dysplasia, heart palpitations, long QT syndrome (LQTS), supraventricular tachycardia, syncope, ventricular tachycardia, Wolff-Parkinson-White Syndrome (WPW), electrophysiology study, radiofrequency ablation, device implantation

-Clinic's procedures.
-The Cleveland Clinic publicly discloses payments to its physicians and scientists for speaking and consulting of $5,000 or more per year, and any equity, royalties, and fiduciary relationships in companies with which they collaborate.
-The Cleveland Clinic requires its doctors to approve the public disclosures of their scientific collaborations with industry.
-As of 8/31/2014 the review process regarding Dr. Aziz's disclosure had not been completed.
-Patients should feel free to contact their doctor about any of the relationships and how the relationships are overseen by the Cleveland Clinic.
-To learn more about the Cleveland Clinic's policies on collaborations with industry and innovation management, go to our Integrity in Innovation page.
+As of 11/3/2016, Dr. Aziz has reported no financial relationship with industry that is applicable to this listing.
+In general, patients should feel free to contact their doctor about any of the relationships and how the relationships are overseen by Cleveland Clinic.
+To learn more about Cleveland Clinic's policies on collaborations with industry and innovation management, go to our Integrity in Innovation page.